Secret Story 5 (Portuguese season)

 Secret Story - Casa dos Segredos 5 is the fifth season of the Portuguese reality television show Secret Story.
 It is based on the French version of Secret Story, which itself is based on the international format, Big Brother.
 The reality show is being broadcast on TVI.
-The casting were opened on June 11, 2014.
+The casting was opened on June 11, 2014.
 The launch was on September 21, 2014.
 The finale was on December 31, 2014, and Elisabete was the winner.
 This was the first time a woman won a normal edition of Portuguese Secret Story.

 Housemates

 Agnes

 Agnes Arabela Marques is 30, was born in Romania and lives in Cascais.
 She entered the house on Day 1.
 She finished as the runner up on Day 102.